FAQ

 11. Who can enter the competition?

-Any Australian student enrolled in year 10, 11 or 12 is eligible to enter the competition.
-However, anyone under the age of 18 is required to provide written consent from a parent or guardian in the relevant section of the Consent and Release Agreement.
+Any student enrolled in Australia and in year 10, 11 or 12 is eligible to enter the competition.
+However, anyone under the age of 18 will need a parent or guardian to fill in and sign the Consent and Release Agreement part of the entry form.

 12. How are winners chosen?

-Entries are first shortlisted by staff from the Department of the House of Representatives using the Judging Criteria, the shortlisted entries are then given to the judging panel who make the final decision.
-A winner from each year group will be chosen for the 2023 competition.
+Entries are first shortlisted by staff from the Department of the House of Representatives using the Judging Criteria.
+The shortlisted entries are then given to the judging panel who make the final decision.
+A winner from each year group will be chosen for the 2024 competition.